 Bring a list of questions to ask.

-Don’t rush from booth to booth just grabbing business cards and flyers, as you could’ve easily just stayed home and found vendors on Google while watching Netflix.
+Don’t rush from booth to booth just grabbing business cards and flyers, as you could’ve easily just stayed home and found vendors on Google while watching Netflix or football playoffs.
 The point of a wedding show is to get a feel for the personality of each professional you speak with, so ask them your hardest hitting questions.
 The best of the best are there to help you; they understand you are under no obligation to book or buy.
 Click here for a list of twelve questions you should ask at a bridal show.

 Don’t make hasty judgements.